thomasallanhouse/covid19-housefs/README.md

 # covid19-housefs

-Code for Household Final Size Analysis
+Code for Household Final Size Analysis as in: https://arxiv.org/abs/2104.04605